Photos: The scene at the Tech vs. Georgia game

 1 /

-Georgia freshman Bennett Walker, a member of the spike squad, wore his Santa costume before Georgia’s game against Georgia Tech at Sanford Stadium, Friday, November 29, 2024, in Athens, Ga.
-Jason Getz / AJC)
+Georgia head coach Kirby Smart arrives during the Dawg Walk before an NCAA football game between Georgia and Georgia Tech at Sanford Stadium, Friday, November 29, 2024, in Athens.
+(Hyosub Shin / AJC)

 Cookie Settings